Evolving Reinforcement Learning Algorithms: Learned RL Algorithm Results and Analysis

+The loss function in $\graphfive$ is composed of the sum of two max operations, and so we can analyze when each update rule is active.
+We interpret $\graphfive$ as $\max(v_1, v_2) + \max(v_2, v_3)$ with four cases: 1) $v_1 > v_2$ and $v_3 > v_4$ 2) $v_1 > v_2$ and $v_3 < v_4$ 3) $v_1 < v_2$ and $v_3 < v_4$ 4) $v_1 < v_2$ and $v_3 > v_4$.
+Case 2 corresponds to minimizing the Q values.
+Case 3 would correspond to the normal DQN loss of ${\delta}^2$ since the parameters of $Q_{targ}$ are not updated during gradient descent.
 In Figure \ref{fig:graph_analysis}, we plot the proportion of when each case is active during training.
 We see that usually case 3 is generally the most active with a small dip in the beginning but then stays around $95\%$.
 Meanwhile, case 2, which regularizes the Q-values, has a small increase in the beginning and then decreases later, matching with our analysis in Figure \ref{fig:graph_analysis}, which shows that $\graphfive$ strongly underestimates the Q-values in the beginning of training.
 This can be seen as a constrained optimization where the amount of Q-value regularization is tuned accordingly.
 The regularization is stronger in the beginning of training when overestimation is problematic ($Q(s_t,a_t) > {\delta}^2 + Y_t$) and gets weaker as ${\delta}^2$ gets smaller.